manopaul/Autonomous-Vehicles/7 - Unscented Kalman Filters/README.md

-The project's GitHub repository contains all of the files that you will need for the UKF Project.
-The github repository includes:
+This project's GitHub repository contains all of the files that you will need for the UKF Project.

-All of the code that implements the Unscented Kalman Filter (UKF) functionality is in the src folder
+The github repository includes: all of the code that implements the Unscented Kalman Filter (UKF) functionality is in the src folder
 - This README file with instructions on compiling the code
 - a data folder with the data file named obj_pose-laser-radar-synthetic-input.txt for testing your UKF which the simulator interface provides.